ming-ddtechcg/nuodb-operator/README.md

 &ensp; `kubectl  label node $STORAGE_NODE nuodb.com/node-type=storage`

-### Create the Kubernetes storage class "local-disk" and persistent volume

-&ensp; `kubectl create -f nuodb-operator/local-disk-class.yaml`

 ### Create the "nuodb" project (if not already created)

 &ensp; `kubectl new-project nuodb`

-### Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC)
+### Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC).
+NOTE: If using Quay.io a secret is not required because the NuoDB Quay.io repository is public.

 This secret will be used to pull the NuoDB Operator and NuoDB container images from the  Red Hat Container Catalog (RHCC).
 Enter your Red Hat login credentials for the --docker-username and --docker-password values.